tawong/DnD-Instant-Initiative/README.md

 This tool is coded mainly in JavaScript (it's probably inefficient as this was a fun project), with HTML and CSS.

 ## Known Issues
+In certain scenarios, the green "active player" overlay will pass on to the table header.

+###### Fixed
-~I think there's a small bug in the position tracking in certain instances.~ This should be fixed
+~I think there's a small bug in the position tracking in certain instances.~ Fixed ~Damage returning NaN and Hp being calculated as a String.~ Fixed ~I think there's a small bug in the position tracking in certain instances.~ Fixed

 ## Suggestions?
 Reach out to me at twongersdev@gmail.com or post here on GitHub